mikebronner/laravel-messenger/README.md

 composer require genealabs/laravel-messenger
 ```

-Nothing else needs to be done, as the service provider and facades will be auto-
+Nothing else needs to be done, as the service provider and facades will be auto-loaded.
- loaded.

 ## Configuration
 ```php